WordPress-Coding-Standards/eslint-plugin-wordpress/README.md

 * es6
 * **i18n**: Warns about possible internationalization errors.
-* **jscs**: Imported and merged WordPress and jQuery JSCS presets using https://github.com/brenolf/polyjuice.
+* **jscs**: Imported and merged WordPress and jQuery JSCS preset using https://github.com/brenolf/polyjuice.
 * **jsdoc**: Requires valid JSDoc
-* **jShint**: Imported from WordPress .jshintrc using https://github.com/brenolf/polyjuice.
+* **jshint**: Imported from WordPress `.jshintrc` using https://github.com/brenolf/polyjuice.
 * **node**: Contains rules that are relevant in a Node.JS environment.
 * **recommended**: Enforces best practices, possible errors and the WordPress codestyle.